 Should We Break Up?
 9 Signs It's Time To End Your Relationship

 How do you know when to end a relationship?
 As a therapist, I've supported countless clients over the years as their relationships unraveled, and some themes seem to emerge again and again.
-If you're wondering if you should break up with your boyfriend, girlfriend, or partner, here are a few signs you should break up or seriously consider it.
-If one or more of the following is true for you, it might be time to end your relationship:
+If you're wondering if you should break up with your boyfriend, girlfriend, or partner, here are a few signs it may be time to end your relationship or seriously consider it.
+If one or more of the following is true for you, you might be better off breaking up.

 1. You talk about the relationship improving in some hypothetical future.

 In other words, you're convinced the relationship will be better "when."
 Some examples:

 - I know he'll appreciate me more when his friends get married.

 - She'll be more supportive of my anxiety disorder when we've finished school.

 - We'll feel more connected when we move in together.

 Many people believe their partners will change—for example, become more committed, understanding, or affectionate—when they hit a milestone or when some external stressor is reduced.
 This can happen sometimes, but it's not a guarantee.
 If you knew they'd never change, would you still be in it for the long haul?

 Base your desire to be in your relationship on your present experience, not on some future idea of what you want it to be.
 Don't let fantasy bonds keep you in a relationship that's going nowhere.